danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	order by p.object_id, p.partition_number, i.index_id
 	```

+	Notice that:
+   - after the SPLIT the table has 41 partitions
+   - the boudnaries for PartitionNumber=41

 ### 2.7 Partitioning and index maintenance

 You can rebuild or reorganize a partition (or a group of it) instead of the entire table.

 It increases the availability of the database and reduces the performance impact of maintenances

 >NOTE: ONLINE option is available starting SQL Sever 2014